stefanwalther/sense-go/docs/conventions.md

-The entire concept follows **conventions** I am using when setting up a project:
+The entire concept follows **conventions** I am using when setting up a project (working on Qlik Sense visualization extensions or mashups):

 ```
 | PROJECT-ROOT